-Some fundamental questions about infinite-vertex (free) profinite semigroupoids are clarified, putting in evidence differences with the finitevertex case.
+ABSTRACT: Some fundamental questions about infinite-vertex (free) profinite semigroupoids are clarified, putting in evidence differences with the finite-vertex case.
 This is done with examples of free profinite semigroupoids generated by the graph of a subshift.
 It is also proved that for minimal subshifts, the infinite edges of such free profinite semigroupoids form a connected compact groupoid.

-Keywords: Subshift; profinite semigroupoid, category, groupoid, semigroup.
-MSC: Primary 20M05, 20M07, Secondary 37B10, 20M50.
+KEYWORDS: Subshift; profinite semigroupoid, category, groupoid, semigroup.
+AMS SUBJECT CLASSIFICATION (2000): Primary 20M05, 20M07, Secondary 37B10, 20M50.

-1 Introduction
+1. Introduction

-Since the 1960's that the theory of finite semigroups and their pseudovarieties has seen substantial developments motivated by its applications in computer science through the theories of finite automata and regular languages [9, 17, 18, 23].
-Since the mid 1980's, profinite semigroups, and particularly relatively free profinite semigroups, have been shown to play an important role in the study of pseudovarieties: free profinite semigroups over a pseudovariety V capture the common properties of semigroups in V; formal equalities between elements of free profinite semigroups over V serve to define subpseudovarieties of V; V-recognizable languages are the traces over finite words of the clopen subsets of free profinite semigroups over V [5].
+Since the 1960's that the theory of finite semigroups and their pseudovarieties has seen substantial developments motivated by its applications in computer science through the theories of finite automata and regular languages [10, 20, 21, 26].
+Since the mid 1980's, profinite semigroups, and particularly relatively free profinite semigroups, have been shown to play an important role in the study of pseudovarieties: free profinite semigroups over a pseudovariety V capture the common properties of semigroups in V; formal equalities between their elements serve to define subpseudovarieties of V; V-recognizable languages are the traces over finite words of their clopen subsets [6].
 Yet, one of the main difficulties in the profinite approach is that, in general, very little is known about the structure of relatively free profinite semigroups.